TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/configuration.md

 weight: 3
 ---

-The Things Stack can be started for development without passing any configuration.
+{{% tts %}} can be started for development without passing any configuration.
 However, there are a number of things you need to configure for a production deployment.
-In this guide we'll set environment variables in the `docker-compose.yml` file to configure The Things Stack as a private deployment on `thethings.example.com`.
+In this guide we'll set environment variables in the `docker-compose.yml` file to configure {{% tts %}} as a private deployment on `thethings.example.com`.

 ## Databases